-Join Winnie the Pooh, Tigger, Eeyore and Piglet for breakfast, lunch and/or dinner!
+Join Winnie the Pooh, Tigger, Eeyore and Piglet for lunch and/or dinner!
+(Breakfast is not currently available.)
 It is a buffet with American favorites for all ages.
 In fact, a portion of the buffet is lower than the rest of the buffet in order to allow children to serve themselves.
 So cute!

 Outside of the Crystal Palace you can get some great shots of the Cinderella Castle with fewer people obstructing your view and are able to watch the parade while waiting for your table if the parade is going by during your expected time of arrival.
-If you make breakfast reservations early enough, you “may” see Main Street, U.S.A. with much less people than normal, because it would be before the park opens to the public.
+When breakfast is available, again, if you make breakfast reservations early enough, you “may” see Main Street, U.S.A. with much less people than normal, because it would be before the park opens to the public.

 Disney’s Polynesian Resort